lotusnprod/lotus-manuscript/manuscript.md

 The contacts of the electronic NP resources not explicitly licensed as open were individually reached for permission to access and reuse data.
 A detailed list of data sources and related information is available as [SI-1](#si-1-data-sources-list).
 All necessary scripts for data gathering and harmonization can be found in the [lotus-processor](https://github.com/lotusnprod/lotus-processor) repository in the [src/1_gathering](https://github.com/lotusnprod/lotus-processor/tree/main/src/1_gathering) directory and processed is detailed in the corresponding methods section [gathering section](#data-gathering).
-All subsequent and future iterations that include additional data sources, either updated information from the same data sources or new data, will involve a comparison of the new with previously gathered data at the SSOT level to ensure that the data is only curated once.
+All subsequent iterations including new data sources, either updated information from the same data sources or new data, will involve a comparison with the previously gathered data at the SSOT level to ensure that the data is only curated once.

 ### Data Processing & Validation